amirmasoudabdol/SAM/doc/Components.md

 `Researcher` object is the main player of the simulation.
 With the exception of `ExperimentSetup` and `Journal`, it can access and modify all other objects if necessary.

 After the initialization of the `ExperimentSetup`, `Researcher` will prepare the `Experiment` object by setting the test strategy, setting the data strategy and finally generating the dataset.
 Then, it will run the statistical test, and if necessary applies different p-hacking methods on the dataset.
 Finally, it will prepare a `Submission` record and send it to the `Journal` for review.
-The [Execution Flow](ExecusionFlow.md) section describes this process in more details.

 `Researcher`’s main methods and variables can be listed as follow: